aztecrex/haskell-aws-lambda/README.md

 Using docker to build.
 The builder Dockerfiles are in the `builder` directory.
-No automation for building yet.
+No automation for building the containers yet.
 Both will be in Docker Hub under aztecrex account.

 ## Test Project